top1Dron/django-startpproject/README.md

 # django-startpproject
-My version of starting django app
+My version of starting django app with custom user